IBM/dbb-zappbuild/samples/MortgageApplication/application-conf/README.md

 linkedit_scanLoadModule | Flag indicating to scan the load module for link dependencies and store in the application's outputs collection. | true linkEdit_linkEditSyslibConcatenation | A comma-separated list of libraries to be concatenated in syslib during linkEdit step | true

+### languageDefinitionMapping.properties
+Sample Language Definition mapping properties used by dbb-zappbuild/utilities/BuildUtilities.groovy

+This contain the mapping of the files and their corresponding Language Definition properties file residing in zAppBuild/build-conf to override the default file properties.
+Example: The entry - `epsnbrvl.cbl=langDefProps01`, means the file properties of file epsnbrvl.cbl will be overridden by the properties mentioned in zAppBuild/build-conf/langDefProps01.properties
+Note: To enable Language Definition mapping, the property `loadLanguageDefinitionProperties` should be enabled in application.properties or in file.properties.